 This means that there’s really not a lot of material in the asteroid belt orbiting the sun.
-The largest asteroid is Ceres and is considered dwarf planet because of its size.
+The largest asteroid is Ceres which is considered a dwarf planet because of its size.

 Asteroids were loose chunks of metal and rock.
 When they were large enough in size, gravity would start taking over.
 But the smaller ones never formed a planet.

-Asteroids collide into Earth about 30 times a year.
-Some are larger than others.
-We know this because NASA tracks them with their bolide events map.
+Some asteroids that crash into Earth are larger than others.
+We know that about 30 asteroids hit the Earth per year because NASA tracks them with their bolide events map.